Nifty February futures trade at discount | Capital Market News - Business Standard

 Click here to follow our WhatsApp channel

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.81% to 15.73.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, advanced 3.83% to 16.33.

-HDFC Bank, ICICI Bank and Reliance Industries were top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, Reliance Industries and ICICI bank were top traded individual stock futures contracts in F&O segment of NSE.

 The February 2024 F&O contracts will expire on 29 February 2024.